 Physical activity means moving your body and using your muscles and energy more than you do when resting.

-Daily physical activity will benefit your physical, psychological, and social health.
-It’s also one of the best ways everyone (children, adults, and people with disabilities) can prevent or improve many chronic conditions, such as heart disease, diabetes, obesity, depression, and some cancers.
+Regular physical activity will benefit your physical, mental, and social health.
+It's also one of the best ways people of all ages and abilities can prevent or improve many chronic conditions, such as heart disease, diabetes, obesity, depression, and some cancers.